-I have been skeptical in the past of hugging a child who is screaming at you and being generally quite awful ... in theory I know it makes sense but I find it hard when they are being so hateful and you don't feel particularly loving!
+"I have been skeptical in the past of hugging a child who is screaming at you and being generally quite awful ... in theory I know it makes sense but I find it hard when they are being so hateful and you don't feel particularly loving!
 But I had a breakthrough.
-I wanted my 3 yr old to put his coat on as it was freezing outside.
-His behaviour was deteriorating and when he screamed at me.
-I just said - "What's up love?
-I think you need a big mummy cuddle and you can tell me what's making you feel bad."
+I wanted my 3 yr old to put his shoes on.
+His behaviour was deteriorating and when he screamed at me, I just said - 'What's up love?
+I think you need a big mummy cuddle and you can tell me what's making you feel bad.'
 Then I hugged him, and he burst into tears.
-We had a cuddle and he put his coat on happily!
-It was textbook "Dr. Laura"! - Rachel from London
+We had a cuddle and he put his shoes on happily!
+It was textbook 'Dr. Laura'!" - Rachel from London

-your rope, and before you know it, you've raised your voice.
+of your rope, and before you know it, you've raised your voice.
 Wouldn't it help you more to get a hug than a reprimand?

 As the Dalai Lama says,"Be kind whenever possible.
 It is always possible."

 Just look at your child’s upset as a raging storm that you don’t have to get sucked into.
 Acknowledge his pain, then bite your tongue, except to offer